 Jonah and the Whale: Why God Never Stops Pursuing You

-There’s a moment in most of our lives when we hear something from God and immediately start looking for the nearest exit.
+There comes a moment in many of our lives when we sense God calling us toward something difficult — and immediately start looking for the nearest exit.

 The book opens with the kind of directness that only Scripture does: